crazyhouse33/kvhf/README.md

 2. Forgeting to put a label on the new per\_commit\_resume file
 3. Forgeting to merge the resume with the accumulator

-That's why you should integrate to your commits hooks the following actions:
+That's why you should integrate to your commits hooks the following actions.

 #### 1 Forcing Regeneration of Resume File
 ```bash
 (pre-commit) generate.bash
 ```